RedisLabsModules/secondary/API.md

 ### Purpose:
 * Extend redis common patterns with secondary indexing
 * Keep using the basic redis concepts and structures with as little disruption
-* Allow more automation and less boiler plate than #1
+* Allow more automation and less boilerplate than #1
+* Provide a query language that feels familiar to redis users *and* SQL users.

 ### How It Works:

-* Indexes are created either on HASHes, complete strings, and possibly ZSETs.
+* Indexes are created either on HASHes, complete strings, (and possibly ZSETs in the future).
 * For hashes, the schema includes not only types, but also the entity names.
-* For strings, the index just indexes the entire value of the string (up until a limited value)
+* For strings, the index just indexes the entire value of the string (up until a limited length).
+Numeric indexes assume that string values represent numbers.
 * For sorted sets, the index indexes values and scores.
 * The index DOES NOT track changes in keys implicitly.
 * Instead, write operations to the keys are done **through** the index.